-Lungworm (Angiostrongylus vasorum) infection in dogs is now considered endemic in the South East of England and we have seen increasing numbers of both subclinical and clinical infections – some of which have been life threatening.
+Lungworm (Angiostrongylus vasorum) infection in dogs is now considered endemic in the South East of England.
+We have seen increasing numbers of both subclinical and clinical infections in Essex – some of which have been life-threatening.

 Dogs infected with lungworm can be silent carriers for several years before clinical signs develop.
 Clinically affected dogs can exhibit respiratory disease (such as bronchitis and pneumonia), bleeding problems, seizures, and/or heart failure.